fenago/generative-adversarial-networks/chapter_26/Lab_20.md

 model = Model(in_image, out_image)
 return model

-### 26.4.
-How to Develop a CycleGAN to Translate Horse to Zebra

 # define a composite model for updating generators by adversarial and cycle loss
 def define_composite_model(g_model_1, d_model, g_model_2, image_shape):